levialtringer/covid_and_wildlife_strikes/README.md

 # The Impact of the COVID-19 Pandemic on Wildlife-Aircraft Collisions at US Airports

 This repository contains the data and code for replicating the objects oresented in "The Impact of the COVID-19 Pandemic on Wildlife-Aircraft Collisions at US Airports".
-All analyses were perfomed in R (version 4.0.4).

-[CITATION]
+Altringer, L., McKee, S.C., Kougher, J.D. et al. The impact of the COVID-19 pandemic on wildlife–aircraft collisions at US airports.
+Sci Rep 13, 11602 (2023). <https://doi.org/10.1038/s41598-023-38451-9>

-The files contained in this repository are:
+All analyses were perfomed in R (version 4.0.4) and the files contained in this repository are:

   1. `code.R`
   2. data